dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 SECOND DIAGRAM HERE.

 Here are some anecdotes from following the second way with people following the first.

+Following are some manifestations of the menallity above

 ### Why we are paying you